-If tax season (now extended until July 15, 2020) fills you with a sense of dread and keeps you reaching for the Tums, you’re not alone.
-Filing taxes can be a stressful, confusing task, which is exactly why there are so many certified tax professionals eager to help overwhelmed taxpayers each April.
+If tax season fills you with a sense of dread and keeps you reaching for the Tums, you’re not alone.
+Filing taxes can be a stressful, confusing task, which is precisely why many certified tax professionals are eager to help overwhelmed taxpayers each April.
 Tax day is Tuesday, April 18th this year, not April 15th like usual; it’s time to prepare your 2022 tax returns!

-Should you fork over the money to have an expert handle your tax return, or should you do your own taxes?
+Should you fork over the money to have an expert handle your tax return, or should you file your own tax return for free?
 Don’t make such an important decision impulsively.
-Use these tips and guidelines to determine whether you should take the fate of your taxes in your own hands this year.
+Use these tips and guidelines to determine whether you should take the fate of your taxes into your own hands this year.

-Situations When It Makes Sense to Do Your Own Taxes
+When Does It Make Sense to Do Your Own Taxes?

 If your tax obligations are relatively simple and your income is clear-cut, it could make sense to file your own taxes.
 Most experts recommend that you only do your own taxes if you meet these four qualifications:

-- If you own a business or are self-employed, you feel comfortable navigating business-related tax forms and software
+- You feel comfortable navigating business-related tax forms and software if you own a business or are self-employed.

-- You’re confident taking control over your taxes and don’t mind fixing errors or looking up questions on the IRS website
+- You’re confident in taking control over your taxes and don’t mind fixing errors or looking up questions on the IRS website.

-The IRS even offers a free filing portal for taxpayers with incomes under $69,000.
-This portal lists 10 qualified tax preparers who offer free federal filing services.
-If you’d still like to file your own taxes but you make more than $69,000 a year, you may need the assistance of an online tax software such as TurboTax or H&R Block.
+The IRS even offers a free filing portal for taxpayers with an adjusted gross income (AGI) under $73,000.
+This portal lists ten qualified tax preparers who offer free federal filing services.
+If you’d still like to file your own taxes, but you make more than $73,000 a year, you may need the assistance of an online tax software such as TurboTax, H&R Block, OR 1040.com.

 Even if you’re not a tax aficionado, you’ve probably heard of TurboTax.
 This platform offers deluxe, premium, and self-employed online filing, with federal return fees ranging from simple “do it yourself” for $0 and up to $120 for more complex tax situations.
-If you’re looking for more assistance, you can buy TurboTax Live and gain instant access to tax experts who review your tax return for accuracy before submission, or file your whole tax return for you.
+If you’re looking for more assistance, you can buy TurboTax Live and gain instant access to tax experts who can give you instructions, review your tax return for accuracy before submission, or file your whole tax return for you.

-H&R Block is TurboTax’s biggest competitor, and it’s also less expensive.
-H&R Block offers a free edition that allows you to file both your federal tax return and state tax return at no cost, regardless of your income.
+H&R Block is TurboTax’s biggest competitor and is also less expensive.
+H&R Block offers a free edition that allows you to file both your federal and state tax returns at no cost, regardless of your income.
 If you need to itemize, or if you’re a homeowner, freelancer, or business owner, you may not be able to utilize H&R Block’s free edition.
 Instead, H&R block offers a Pro option where you can file with a tax expert starting at $85.

-The rise in user-friendly, sophisticated tax software has certainly made it easier to file your own taxes, but there are some situations that call for the help of an expert.
+The rise in user-friendly, sophisticated tax software has undoubtedly made it easier to file your own taxes, but some situations call for the help of an expert.
 Consider hiring a tax preparer to file your taxes if you fall into any of these categories:

-- Your tax situation is complicated, including dependents, investments, charitable contributions, or a business
+- Your tax situation, including dependents, investments, charitable contributions, or a business, is complicated.

-- You experienced a major life change last year
+- You experienced a significant life change last year.